 - Those with bleeding disorders such as (but not limited to) Factor VIII deficiency, von Willebrand’s, and other types of Hemophilia.

-- Anyone who will be having surgery should pause the Heal-n-Soothe® a minimum of two weeks prior to surgery
+- Anyone who will be having surgery should pause the Heal-n-Soothe® a minimum of two weeks prior to surgery and not start back up on Heal-n-Soothe® till all bleeding risk as resolved.

 - Individuals with known or suspected ulcerations of any part of the intestinal tract